 1. Unexpected changes in routines or plans

-Usually the prickly person thrives in a set routine, and is easily thrown when the normal order of things changes, or you do things in a different way.
+Usually, the prickly person thrives in a set routine and is easily thrown when the normal order of things changes, or you do things in a different way.

 Expect them to sput and fume about it until they get used to the idea, or comfortable with the change.

-2. Feeling like they are being attacked
+2. Prickly people are triggered when they feel like they are being attacked

 If it can be taken as critical or attacking, they WILL take it that way!

-Make sure you sandwich criticism with positive words, and think carefully what the best way is to approach it.
+Make sure you sandwich criticism with positive words and think carefully about what the best way is to approach it.

 All of us tend to be more easily irritated when we are tired or feeling stressed.

 4. Feeling misunderstood

-With the prickly person, be sure to listen carefully and understand not only their words, but the emotions they are trying to convey.
+With the prickly person, be sure to listen carefully and understand not only their words but the emotions they are trying to convey.

 Saying back to them what they are feeling or saying makes the feel understood, and helps them to stay calmer.